ThibaultDieudonne/RiotMatchmaking/README.md

 To see database statistics run "stats.py".

 To fill the database or create a fresh one, you will need pantheon (install with "pip install pantheon").
 Then run "analysis.py" by setting REFERENCE_PLAYER to any player who ended a ranked in the current hour.
-You also need to fill "api_binder.py" with your own Riot API key.
+You also need to fill your own Riot API key into "api_binder.py".

 The program will update the database with 50 recent games at each run (this can take a huge while).
 This limitation is dued to riot API not making it easy to look for game histories before a particular game (in case it is not recent).